cirosantilli/linux-cheat/dev-filesystem.md

 Discussion: <http://unix.stackexchange.com/questions/60641/linux-difference-between-dev-console-dev-tty-and-dev-tty0>

+## sda

+## /dev/sda

+Device files of this type represent block devices such as hard disks or flash memory.

+The first device is `sda`, the second `sdb`, and so on.

+Also, partitions inside those devices have device files for them too.

+The first primary partition inside `sda` will be called `sda1`, the second main partition `sda2`, and so on.

+Logical partitions are numbered from `sda5` onwards.

+*Warning*: usage of block devices can be very dangerous and lead to data loss!

+Example: copy a block device on `/dev/sda/` to the one one `/dev/dsb`:

+    #sudo dd bs=4M if=/dev/zero of=/dev/sdb

+This could be used to make a full system backup.

+Example: write pseudorandom sequences into `/dev/sda/` to hide data:

+    #sudo dd bs=4M if=/dev/urandom of=/dev/sda

 ## /dev/input/mice

 You can have some fun with mouses.
 Search for the mice or mouse device files and cat them: